Oak Creek Charter Faculty & Staff

 Mr. Riegel has served as the Team Lead in the middle and high school departments of Math and Nova Net credit retrieval.
 In addition, he has served as Oak Creek’s Testing Coordinator for the past three years and has been a highly successful teacher of middle school math for the past six years.
 Mr. Riegal was named, Dean of Students at Oak Creek Charter School of Bonita Springs for the school year 2018 - 2019.
 Finally, Mr. Riegel is an avid Chicago Cubs fan and loves to go swimming, if he has free time.

-Faculty / Teacher Contact List
+Faculty / Staff Contact List

 Ms. Gwen DaPore – Executive Director